akank20/Pathfinding-Algorithm-Visualizer/README.md

 # Pathfinding-Algorithm-Visualizer
-Simple app to visualize the Pathfinding Algorithms
+Simple app to visualize the Pathfinding Algorithms using React JS